Dakota-LM/agb_pong/README.md

 cargo build --release
 ```

-The resulting file will be in `target/thumbv4t-none-eabi/debug/agbrs_pong` or `target/thumbv4t-none-eabi/release/agbrs_pong` depending on
+The resulting file will be in `target/thumbv4t-none-eabi/debug/<your game>` or `target/thumbv4t-none-eabi/release/<your game>` depending on
 whether you did a release or debug build.

 If you have `mgba-qt` in your path, you will be able to run your game with